Barbados History – At A Glance

 1661 – 1688: Slavery Days

-Because the sugarcane plantations required a great deal of hard labour, slave codes were implemented and the Barbadian sugarcane industry exploded.
+Because the sugarcane plantations required a great deal of hard labor, slave codes were implemented, and the Barbadian sugarcane industry exploded.
 Land workers shifted from white, British prisoners and poor immigrants, to black, West African slaves brought over to Barbados to cultivate the sugarcane.

 1807: The Slave Trade Is Abolished